MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 ### .INPUTS

-The Microsoft .NET Framework types of objects that can be piped to the function or script.
+The .NET types of objects that can be piped to the function or script.
 You can also include a description of the input objects.

 ### .OUTPUTS

-The .NET Framework type of the objects that the cmdlet returns.
+The .NET type of the objects that the cmdlet returns.
 You can also include a description of the returned objects.

 ### .NOTES